Barry, Kevin. City of Bohane. Random House, London, 2011. F;11/18.

 It’s a fictional Irish city in around 2050 which is nothing like your usual utopian science-fiction future.
 Technology varies from pre-gunpowder to newsprint and silver-based photography.
 The social flavour is at times early-20th century, at times medieval, so there’s no suggestion of our contemporary political correctness, indeed life in this future has resumed its atavistic appetite for sex, greed, revenge, violence, and lawlessness.
 Gangs rule, prostitution is usual, and the cops alternately participate and look the other way.

-An older gang leader with a couple of younger bad-boy invincible cronies, a brilliant Chinese teenage girl to lead the female side, a frail elderly mother to tell him what to do, and a gorgeous but unsatisfied wife has his hands full.
+Logan Hartnett is an older gang leader with his hands full.
+There’s a couple of younger bad-boy invincible cronies, a brilliant Chinese teenage girl to lead the female side, a frail elderly mother to tell him what to do, and a gorgeous but unsatisfied wife.
 He knows that a war with an opposing gang is brewing.
 A former rival is back in town looking to reconnect with the wife, and our gang leader also has to negotiate an alliance with an indigenous tribe of bloodthirsty killers.

 There in the black pit of December the rain came side-on and whipped its cold assaults.
 The hardwind was bossing about the place belligerent as a hoor’s broken-faced mother.
 There was an icy mist ghosting from the ocean that’d just about freeze the tongue solid in your gob.